petraratkai/ISSIE_DrawBlock/README-tl319.md

 renderRadialWire - Explicitly shown in demo - Creates an SVG command that renders an entire radial wire apart from the first move and the final line.

 renderModernSegment  - Explicitly shown in demo , have to manually test however as requires section 3 that is not yet implemented - renders a segment as well as any intersections along that segment.
+The intersection locations are dictated by the IntersectCoordinateList in the AbsSegment, in the case that this list is empty it will instead produce a simple straight line.

 renderJumpSegment - Explicitly shown in demo , have to manually test however as requires section 3 that is not yet implemented - renders a segment as well as any jumps along that segment, is capable of supporting multiple jumps as in original function.
+The jump locations are dictated by the IntersectCoordinateList in the AbsSegment, in the case that this list is empty it will instead produce a simple straight line.

 singleWireJumpView - Explicitly shown in demo , have to manually test however as requires section 3 that is not yet implemented - calls renderJumpSegment for each segment of the given wire as well as rendering the bit width text.